bruceravel/SCFtests/README.md

 ![ 1-bromoadamantane](https://raw.githubusercontent.com/bruceravel/SCFtests/master/bromoadamantane/bromoadamantane.png)

 The data are 1-bromoadamantane.
-Adamantane is a cycloalkane, meaning that it is a hydrocarbon with rings of carbon atoms.
+Bromoadamantane is a cycloalkane, meaning that it is a hydrocarbon with rings of carbon atoms.
 It is also a diamondoid, meaning that it is a strong, stiff, 3D network of covalent bonds.
 1-bromoadamantane has one hydrogen atom replaced by a bromine